 Something she cursed through making every year and sobbed into her wine after everyone had left.
 Most of my extended family wouldn’t know the meaning of kindness if it smacked them over the head, especially the women.
 The guys are a bit better, but they’re all from abusive homes, and that old maxim of ‘abuse begets abuse’ was accurate at the time.
 (I’ve been through years of therapy to deal, learn, et cetera, and I’m hopefully not a terrible parent.)
 It was always catty comments and tear downs aimed at my mom.
 (Woman wasn’t perfect, but she was still trying, then.)

 Something people rarely understand about autistic people is that we (most of us) SEE everything.
 We HEAR everything.
 Even if it doesn’t seem like we’ve heard or seen, trust me, we have.
 Most of us have memories like a steel vault, too (I can remember the color of every one of those gowns, and how they itched, I remember the arguments… )

 So I saw it all.
 I heard it all and gods I wish I didn’t remember it.
 Some things no child should ever have to see or hear.

 Dad would go off to his current affair after dinner while mom got us to bed, then she’d sit with her music and her wine and cry.

 Or they’d argue.

-My sister is too young to remember how they argued and fought, and to this day she blames my mom for their divorce.
-I don’t, they were better apart than together, by far.
+My sister is too young to remember, how they argued and fought, and to this day she blames my mom for their divorce.
+I don’t, nor did my brother when he still lived, they were better apart than together, by far.
 If they were together on any holiday, they’d argue.